Photographic Proof That Fall Is the Best Time to Visit Our National Parks

 Rocky Mountain National Park

-Much of the eastern part of the park will be desolate come autumn.
+Much of the eastern part of the immensely popular park will be desolate come autumn.
 You'll want to hit the 415-square-mile western section of the Colorado front range -- that's where the glorious fall foliage is gonna be.
 By late September, the aspens that blanket the Rocky Mountains are at the peak of their quaking -- when the leaves, quivering in the wind, have all become a single bright wash of gold.
 Hike through the Hidden Valley or Twin Sisters trail for the best aspen-laden views, and pack a picnic to while away a few hours at Bear Lake.

 Grand Teton National Park